-After a car accident, many people ask whether they will immediately need a lawyer.
+After a car accident, many people are unsure what exactly to do and ask whether they will immediately need a lawyer.
 In our experience, a lawyer can make all the difference in how your case is handled.
 Here’s why:

 Car Accident Statistics

 According to Transport Canada’s Canadian Motor Vehicle Traffic Collision Statistics for 2013,